 Why is the Internet loosely hierarchical

 Getting a bit more technical, when we talk about the structure of the Internet, several concepts are very important to understand and remember.
-First, the Internet is structured in loosely hierarchical manner.
+First, the Internet is structured in a loosely hierarchical manner.
 Listening to some descriptions of the Internet, which extol its “decentralized”, “anarchic” nature, one is tempted to believe that the Internet is a simple jumble of wires and computers.
 This is not at all true.
 While, as already discussed above, it is true that you can connect from any computer to any other computer on the net, and that you can do it in many ways (check out this tracert trick), if the Internet did not have a number of central, backbone exchange points (in effect very large capacity connections), it would look more like a medieval city, all warrens and alleys, than like a modern technology.
-To make the story short, and for details see the slides, the Internet is structured in local (Tier 3), regional (tier 2), and global/trunk (Tier 1) networks.
+To make the story short, and for details see the slides, the Internet is structured in local (Tier 3), regional (Tier 2), and global/trunk (Tier 1) networks.
 These are, in keeping with our train-railroad/car-road comparison, similar to the county/state roads, state highways, and interstate highways.
 Tier 1 networks (interstate highways) are maintained by large telecommunications companies (Sprint, ATT, Level 3, NTT-Japan, Tata-India, etc).
 Tier 1 networks use gigantic pipelines, some of them capable of delivering Terabits of information per second.
 In addition, the Internet needs a number of routers at each point where a consumer, or tier network connects with the rest of the Internet.
 These routers, although not very sophisticated, are an essential part of the system.
 They are responsible for the process of packet switching and Internet addressing.
 Routers are the ones that decide where a web address is and how information should be brought back to us.

 The Internet is a way of sending things back and forth.
 At heart, it is a protocol: TCP/IP